 An Unprecedented Partnership to Save the Klamath's Salmon

 Western Rivers Conservancy and the Yurok Tribe have established a long-term partnership to buy 47,097 acres along the lower Klamath and Blue Creek from Green Diamond Resource Company.
 The land includes the entire lower Blue Creek watershed, as well as extensive frontage along the lower Klamath.
 The upper reaches of Blue Creek are already protected by the Siskiyou Wilderness Area.
+The cold-water tributaries that are included in these lands are vital to the recovery of diverse species, including coho and Chinook salmon, steelhead, marbled murrelet and northern spotted owl.
+Once the project is complete, 73 square miles of the Klamath-Siskiyou will be managed as a salmon sanctuary, climate preserve and sustainable community forest.

 A Pioneer in Conservation Finance